Gaylord Montier

 Gaylord Montier (born 4 April 1986) is a French Muay thai fighter.
 He is the current WKN World Featherweight Kickboxing champion and the former ISKA World Bantamweight and WAKO European Flyweight champion.

 Muay Thai career

 In December 2011, he fought Thepsutin for the WPMF World Super Bantamweight title.
 Montier lost the fight by decision.

-Motnier came back after a two-year absence from the sport, and defeated Thibaud Duphil by decision during Warrior's Night.
+Montier came back after a two-year absence from the sport, and defeated Thibaud Duphil by decision during Warrior's Night.
 He fought Ivano Siviero during Le Choc Des Mondes, and won the bout by a second-round TKO.

 In 2015, Gaylord fought Tukatatong Sor Kiatniwat for the ISKA World Bantamweight Muaythai title.
 He won the fight by decision.

 In 2016, Montier fought only once, against Wuthichai.
 He won the fight by unanimous decision.

 Montier was scheduled to fight Muangsee Pumpanmuang during Choc Des Mondes for the vacant WKN World Featherweight Kickboxing title.
 Montier knocked Muangsee out in the third round.